SeanJxie/Bob-The-Triceratops/README.md

 # Bob-The-Triceratops
-Whole project made with half-effort.
+Whole project made in half-effort spirit.
 No flame plz